Angioplasty - Medical Condition

 "Angio" means relating to a blood vessel and "plasty" means repair.
 Angioplasty is also used in other parts of the body, usually to treat peripheral artery disease.

-You must tell your doctor if you are allergic to iodine or shellfish, since angioplasty involves injecting you with an iodine-based dye.
+You must tell your doctor if you are allergic to iodine, since angioplasty involves injecting you with an iodine-based dye.
 You may have to go for some preliminary blood tests.
 Your doctor may tell you to not smoke for a period of time before or after angioplasty.
 For best results, you should quit smoking permanently.

 Angioplasty is performed while you are awake, under local anesthetic.
 It’s sometimes uncomfortable, but not usually painful.
 The surgeon makes a small incision in the groin or arm and inserts a thin tube, called a catheter, into the artery.
 The catheter includes a small balloon and a small wire tube, called a stent.
 Once the catheter is in place, a dye is injected and X-rays are taken, which tell the physician exactly where the blockages are and how narrow the artery is.
 This is also known as an angiogram and functions as a map for the doctor.